From the 1st of July 2022, you will be required to order your repeat medication directly from your GP surgery.

 From the start of the new system, community pharmacies, online pharmacies and other dispensing contractors (which include appliance contractors) will no longer be able to order repeat prescriptions on your behalf.
 Repeat prescription orders will need to be made by you, a relative or carer directly from your GP surgery.
 Repeat prescriptions can be ordered in the following ways:

-- Online ordering – Recommended (ask in your GP surgery today).
+- Online ordering – Recommended (click here or ask in your GP surgery today).

 - In-person at the surgery (using the white tear-off slip on the right-hand side of the previous prescription ).

 - Via letter/post (using the white tear-off slip on the right-hand side of the previous prescription).

 Patients are Encouraged to Sign up for Online Ordering

 To sign up you are required to produce photographic identification such as your passport; driving license or a bus pass and proof of address such as utility bill or bank statement to the GP surgery.
 You will then be issued a personalised online login and a password which should only be used by you to access your repeat orders.